MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 > -	https://dev.azure.com/businesscentralapps/HelloWorld.AppSource (for Azure DevOps)
 > -	https://github.com/BusinessCentralApps/HelloWorld.AppSource (for GitHub Actions)

-## Manual validation performed by the Business Central Validation Team
+## Manual validation performed by the Business Central validation team

 The primary responsibility of the manual validation is to ensure that the apps are working as described.